rero/developer-resources/interface/org-layout-customization.md

   `RERO_ILS_THEME_ORGANISATION_CSS_ENDPOINT` variable, ie
   `https://resources.rero.ch/ils/test/`.

-### Some explanation
+### Some explanations

 Each organization have a *code*.
-For example *Libraries of the Britisch Minitry of Magic* has the code `highlands`.
+For example *Libraries of the British Ministry of Magic* has the code `highlands`.
 This implies a specific URL:
 `https://localhost:5000/highlands/`.